taskiq-python/taskiq-faststream/README.md

 # Code below omitted 👇
 ```

-Also, instead of using a final `message` argument, you can set a message callback to collect information right before sending:
+A little feature: instead of using a final `message` argument, you can set a message callback to collect information right before sending:

 ```python
 async def collect_information_to_send():